e-valuation/EvaP/README.md

 ## Contributing

-We'd love to see contributions, feel free to fork!
+We'd love to see contributions!
+PRs solving existing issues are most helpful to us.
+It's best if you ask to be assigned for the issue so we won't have multiple people working on the same issue.
+Feel free to open issues for bugs, setup problems, or feature requests.
+If you have other questions, feel free to contact the [organization members](https://github.com/orgs/e-valuation/people).
 You should probably branch off `main`, the branch `release` is used for stable revisions.

 Before committing, run the following commands:
 - `./manage.py test` (runs the test suite)